Dave Van Horn: 2015 College World Series

 Arkansas lost both games it played in Omaha in 2015, which was the first time since 2004 that the Razorbacks did not win a game there.
-They fell to Virginia in the CWS opener, 5-3, and then fell to Miami in an elimination game, 4-3.
+They fell to Virginia in the CWS opener, 5–3, and then fell to Miami in an elimination game, 4–3.

 2018

 The Razorbacks came into the 2018 season with enormous expectations, and they lived up to those expectations.
-Arkansas earned a share of the SEC Western Division title with Ole Miss, and secured the No. 5 overall national seed in the NCAA Tournament.
+Arkansas earned a share of the SEC Western Division title with Ole Miss, and secured the No. 5 overall national seed in the NCAA tournament.

 Arkansas hosted a regional at Baum Stadium, dispatching Oral Roberts, Southern Miss and Dallas Baptist in consecutive games in the Fayetteville Regional to advance to the Super Regional, also in Fayetteville, with SEC foe South Carolina.
-The 3-game series went the distance before the Razorbacks defeated the Gamecocks to clinched its fifth trip to Omaha of Van Horn's tenure, and ninth in program history, with a 14-4 victory on June 11.
+The 3-game series went the distance before the Razorbacks defeated the Gamecocks to clinch its fifth trip to Omaha of Van Horn's tenure, and ninth in program history, with a 14–4 victory on June 11.

 2018 College World Series

-Arkansas won its opening game in Omaha against former Southwest Conference rival Texas, 11-5.
+Arkansas won its opening game in Omaha against former Southwest Conference rival Texas, 11–5.
 The game was delayed by weather in the sixth inning for nearly three hours.

-Arkansas then defeated another former SWC foe in Texas Tech, upending the Red Raiders 7-4.
+Arkansas then defeated another former SWC foe in Texas Tech, upending the Red Raiders 7–4.
 This game was delayed by inclement weather twice.
 Originally scheduled for 7 p.m. on June 19, the game was rescheduled for 11 a.m. on June 20.
 Thunderstorms delayed the game further, and was finally played at 2:30 p.m. that afternoon.

 Arkansas defeated Florida in an elimination game for the Gators to earn a trip to the CWS finals against the Oregon State Beavers.
-The Razorbacks took game 1 of the series after it was delayed a day by weather, 4-1.
+The Razorbacks took game 1 of the series after it was delayed a day by weather, 4–1.

 The Razorbacks were on the verge of securing their first baseball national championship but misplayed a foul ball with two outs in the 9th inning of Game 2, which would have ended the series and given Arkansas the title.
 It left the door open and the Beavers won the game and won the rubber game the following evening, forcing Arkansas to settle for a national runner-up finish.

 2021

-After seeing the previous season be cut short after just 16 games, Arkansas went into the 2021 season with high expectations, looking to make its third consecutive trip to Omaha.
+After seeing the previous season be cut short because of COVID-19 after just 16 games, Arkansas went into the 2021 season with high expectations, looking to make its third consecutive trip to Omaha.

-The Razorbacks spent the campaign being ranked No. 1 for nearly all of it, and ended up winning the SEC title outright for the first time since 1999 and won the SEC Tournament for the first time under Van Horn.
+The Razorbacks spent most of the campaign ranked No. 1, and ended up winning the SEC title outright for the first time since 1999 and won the SEC Tournament for the first time under Van Horn.

 It was also the first time since 1989 that the team won 50 games and the fourth time in school history.
 Arkansas hosted a regional and defeated NJIT and Nebraska twice to advance to the Super Regional, before succumbing to NC State in three games to not make the College World Series for the first time since 2017.